hjw21century/Scrapy/freeapp-scraper/README.md

-Put the interesting items to mysql databases for example.
+Put the interesting items to mysql databases through pipeline for example.